matimortari/windkeep/content/privacy-policy.md

 ## Introduction

-This Privacy Policy explains how SecretkeepR collects, uses, and protects your personal information when you access or use our services, including web applications and command-line tools.
+This Privacy Policy explains how WindKeep collects, uses, and protects your personal information when you access or use our services, including web applications and command-line tools.

-In this Policy, “we”, “us”, and “our” refer to SecretkeepR and its affiliates, and “you” and “your” refer to users of our services.
+In this Policy, “we”, “us”, and “our” refer to WindKeep and its affiliates, and “you” and “your” refer to users of our services.

 ## Information We Collect